TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

    - Click the drop-down arrow next to **Row Labels**.
    - Select **Value Filters** > **Bottom 10**.
    - In the dialog box, change "10" to "5" and ensure it filters by **Sum of total_price**.
 Click **OK**.

-#### 🎯 Outcome:
-Your filtered PivotTable now highlights the bottom 5 worst-selling pizzas, providing a clear focus on underperforming items.

 #### Step 3: Create a Doughnut Chart for Visualizing Bottom 5 Worst-Selling Pizzas